Logiqx/wst-results/docs/events/guidance/README.md

 GW-52:

 - Please ensure it is recording at 5 Hz
-- Please wear the GW-52 in an Aquapac on your bicep, facing upwards so that it has a clear view of the sky
+- Please wear the GW-52 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
 - Please clear the log prior to the start of each session

 GT-31:

-- Please wear the GT-31 in an Aquapac on your bicep, facing upwards so that it has a clear view of the sky
+- Please wear the GT-31 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
 - Please clear the log prior to the start of each session

 When sharing your data with the timekeeper, please send the SBN or SBP file (not GPX).